Why Is It Important to Know the Signs and Conditions of Venous Insufficiency?

 Chronic venous insufficiency disease starts and results from leg ulcers that start in the veins of the lower extremities – usually from the knee and below.
 Many people delay making an appointment with a Venous Doctor until it’s too late and the ulcers have already occurred.
-This is when an open wound or leg ulcers occurs.
+This is when an open wound or leg ulcer occurs.

 If you are feeling pressure in your lower legs, the best thing to do is elevate your legs for 30 minutes 3 to 4 times a day to reduce edema and inflammation.

 The next most important step is to make an appointment at any of our 6 clinics and schedule a free ultrasound to identify any circulation issues or underlying venous issues.